Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 - **7 § Transitional Arrangements**

 The Constitution completely replaces Rule 1, Rule 2, Rule 3, Rule 5, Rule 8 and Rule 13.

-- **8 § On Political Parties**

-There are exactly two political parties: The Dynasty Party and The Good Party.
-Each active player must be part of one and only one of these parties.

-When a leader's term ends in any way each party votes in secret for a candidate.
-The leader must choose one of these candidates if they get to choose their successor.
-If an election occurs for a leader the public votes for the leader with the party candidates as their only options.

-When a party's candidate becomes leader that leader gets 30 points and 5 points each for the other members of the party.

-If a player decides not to join a party their next turn is skipped.
-If after that turn they still haven't joined a party they are fined 20% of their points every 4 proposals until they join a party.